FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 The following scripts provide minimalistic examples that illustrate how to use the library for different tasks.

-To run them, download the project and cd to the root folder:
+To run them, download the project and go into the root folder:

 ````bash
 git clone https://github.com/FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing.git